Azure/ADX-in-a-Day-Lab1/README.md

 logsRaw
 | summarize min(Timestamp), max(Timestamp)
  ```

+Azure Data Explorer supplies a set of system data types that define all the types of data that can be stored. <br>
+Some data types for examples are: string, int, decimal, GUID, bool, datetime.
+Note, that the data type of the *Properties* column is *dynamic*.
+The *dynamic* data type is special in that it can take on any value of other data types, as well as arrays and property bags (dictionary). <br>

-KQL makes it simple to access fields in JSON and treat them like an independent column:
+The *dynamic* type is extremely beneficial when it comes to storing JSON data, since KQL makes it simple to access fields in JSON and treat them like an independent column: just use either the dot notation (*dict.key*) or the brackets notation (*dict["key"]*).

 ```
 logsRaw